johncrimmins/comm/memory-bank/activeContext.md

 - Group chat presence shows "X online · Y members" format
 - Typing shows "typing..." when other user is typing in same conversation
 - Notifications: foreground-only, skip web platform, skip current conversation, only new messages via docChanges
+- Safe area handling: Use edges=['top', 'right'] for tabs screen, ['top'] for other screens
+- Platform checks: KeyboardAvoidingView only on iOS/Android, not web
+- Reusable components: ChatInput used across chat and new-conversation screens for consistency